Counting Subgraphs in Somewhere Dense Graphs: Outlook

 \section{Outlook}

-Due to the absence of a general dichotomy~\cite{RothW20}, the following two directions are evident candidates for future analysis:
+Due to the absence of a general dichotomy~\cite{RothW20}, the following two directions are evident candidates for future analysis.

-\paragraph*{Hereditary Host Graphs} Is there a way to refine our classifications to hereditary $\mathcal{G}$?
+\paragraph*{Hereditary Host Graphs.} Is there a way to refine our classifications to hereditary $\mathcal{G}$?
 While such results would naturally be much stronger, we point out that a classification of general first-order (FO) model-checking and model-counting in hereditary graphs is wide open.
-Concretely, even if the class of allowed patterns $\mathcal{H}$ is the class of all graphs, it currently seems elusive to obtain criteria for hereditary $\mathcal{G}$ which, if satisfied, yield fixed-parameter tractability of $\#\subsprob(\mathcal{H}\to\mathcal{G})$, $\#\indsubsprob(\mathcal{H}\to\mathcal{G})$, and $\#\homsprob(\mathcal{H}\to\mathcal{G})$ and which, if not satisfied, yield $\#\W[1]$-hardness of these problems.
-In a nutshell, the reason for this is the existence of arbitrarily dense hereditary classes of host graphs for which our subgraph counting problems, and even the much more general FO-model counting problem, become tractable; a trivial example is given by $\mathcal{G}$ being the class of all complete graphs.
+Concretely, even if $\mathcal{H}=\all$, it currently seems elusive to obtain criteria for hereditary $\mathcal{G}$ which, if satisfied, yield fixed-parameter tractability of $\#\subsprob(\mathcal{H}\to\mathcal{G})$, $\#\indsubsprob(\mathcal{H}\to\mathcal{G})$, and $\#\homsprob(\mathcal{H}\to\mathcal{G})$ and which, if not satisfied, yield $\#\W[1]$-hardness of those problems.
+In a nutshell, the problem is that there are arbitrarily dense hereditary classes of host graphs for which those problems, and even the much more general FO-model counting problem, become tractable; a trivial example is given by $\mathcal{G}$ being the class of all complete graphs.
 See~\cite{GajarskyHLOORS15,Ganianetal15,GenietT22} for recent work on specific hereditary hosts and~\cite{GajarskyHOLR20,BonnetKTW22} for general approaches to understand FO model checking on dense graphs.

-\paragraph*{Arbitrary Pattern Graphs} Can we refine our classifications to arbitrary classes of patterns $\mathcal{H}$, given that we stay in the realm of monotone classes of hosts $\mathcal{G}$?
-We propose the investigation of this question as the more promising direction for future research.
+\paragraph*{Arbitrary Pattern Graphs.} Can we refine our classifications to arbitrary classes of patterns $\mathcal{H}$, given that we stay in the realm of monotone classes of hosts $\mathcal{G}$?
+We believe this question is the most promising direction for future research.
 While a sufficient and necessary criterion for the fixed-parameter tractability of, say $\#\subsprob(\mathcal{H} \to \mathcal{G})$, must depend on the set of forbidden subgraphs of $\mathcal{G}$, we conjecture that the structure of monotone somewhere dense graph classes is rich enough to allow for an explicit combinatorial description of such a criterion.
-In fact, for some concrete classes of host graphs, e.g.\ bipartite graphs~\cite{CurticapeanM14} and degenerate graphs~\cite{BressanR21}, such criteria have already been established.
+In fact, such criteria have already been established for some specific classes of host graphs, e.g.\ bipartite graphs~\cite{CurticapeanM14} and degenerate graphs~\cite{BressanR21}.